dankomiocevic/mulifs/README.md

 If you create or copy a new Song file inside any folder, the Tags inside the file will be modified accordingly.

-Directoriee and Songs can be created and moved and it modifies the Tags on the Songs and creates or modifies Artists and Albums.
+Directories and Songs can be created and moved and it modifies the Tags on the Songs and creates or modifies Artists and Albums.
 Again, be careful!
 If you delete a Directory it will be PERMANENT for the Songs inside it!